topwaye/morse/README.md

 Copy-on-write is safe.

 Consider the following concurrence scenario: Process A and Process B use the same one page table.
-Process C and Process A share with each other partly.
-Process C quits, Process A triggers copy-on-write (e.g. writing a page), Process B spawns Process D. That is, Process A and Process B change the same page table at the same time.
+Process C and Process A 'share' with each other partly.
+Process A and Process B trigger copy-on-write (e.g. writing the same one page 'shared' with Process C).
+That is, Process A and Process B change the same page table at the same time.

 Algorithm: